TUITION & FINANCIAL AID

 The Fund is used for programs not supported by tuition, including capital improvements.
 Other independent schools increase tuition to the levels needed to meet the budget demands.
 The Bond Endowment Fund helps Garden School keep tuition reasonable.

 All Garden School families in pre-kindergarten and above are required to participate in the Bond Endowment Fund Program by making a one-time contribution of $2,000.00 to the School.
 These monies are held by Garden School and are refundable upon graduation or separation from the school under certain conditions.

 Garden School offers a breakfast and a lunch program payable on a daily basis, by the semester or by the year.

 Private Bus Transportation

 Our price structure is based on zones and the distance from the school.
-The exact charge will be determined as routes are set up.
+Both one way and round trips are often available.
+Fewer than 5 days a week is also available.
+The exact charge can only be determined as routes are set up.
 The fee for transportation is included on tuition statements and paid in accordance with your current payment plan.

 There are a limited number of seats and a significant number of families that express interest in bus transportation.
-Please contact Ms. Maisano (mmaisano(at)gardenschool.org) as soon as possible in the Business Office to secure seat(s).
+Please contact Mary Maisano as soon as possible in the Business Office to secure seat(s).